Talcum Powder Lawsuit Attorneys in Los Angeles

 In addition to increasing the chances of ovarian cancer when used in the genital areas, talcum powder can cause pelvic or vaginal infections, leading to possible infertility or chronic pelvic pain.

 Let Us Represent Your Case

 If you used talcum powder for feminine hygiene purposes and have since developed ovarian cancer, we want to help.
 It is very likely that your cancer was caused by the use of a Johnson & Johnson talcum powder product.
 If you have a claim, you may be able to obtain compensation for past and future medical expenses, pain and suffering caused by the development of cancer, and loss of income.

 If you lost a loved one due to ovarian cancer potentially caused by talcum powder use, you may have a wrongful death claim.
 If you wish to fight for justice on behalf of your loved one and prevent the loss of additional lives, we want to help you.
-You may be able to seek compensation for damages, including the loss of income from your lost loved one, the loss of companionship, medical expenses, as well as funeral expenses.
+You may be able to seek compensation for damages, including the loss of income from your deceased loved one, the loss of companionship, and medical expenses, as well as funeral expenses.